ammartech/Python_2023/water-calculator/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at [elbedwehyammar93@gmail.com](mailto:elbedwehyammar93@gmail.com).

-Please note that you need to replace `[your-email@example.com](mailto:your-email@example.com)` with your actual email address to make it a clickable link.

-Thank you for using the Water Calculator application!
-Stay hydrated and healthy! :droplet::sweat_drops: